-(a) in connection with the developed reserve: (i) they are associated with the lower performance and adjustment of the gas/oil ratio ("GOR") in the wells of Aguada Federal (-4.3 Bcf), Bajada del Palo Este (-2.62 Bcf), Bajada del Palo Oeste (-4.51 Bcf), Bajada del Palo Oeste (-3.61 Bcf), Bajada del Palo Oeste (Farmout Agreement II) (-3.28 Bcf), and Bajada del Palo Oeste (Farmout Agreement II) (-1.44 Bcf); (ii) for price changes, the variation was (-0.41 Bcf); and (iii) the rest due to the effect of other fields (-1.75 Bcf).
+(a) in connection with the developed reserve: (i) they are associated with the lower performance and adjustment of the gas/oil ratio ("GOR") in the wells of Aguada Federal (-4.3 Bcf), Bajada del Palo Este (-2.62 Bcf), Bajada del Palo Oeste (-4.51 Bcf), Bajada del Palo Oeste (-4.51 Bcf), Bajada del Palo Oeste (-3.61 Bcf), Bajada del Palo Oeste (Farmout Agreement II) (-1.44 Bcf); (ii) for price changes, the variation was (-0.41 Bcf); and (iii) the rest due to the effect of other fields (-1.75 Bcf).

-(b) in connection with the undeveloped reserve: (i) they are related to the update of the typical well in Aguada Federal due to the latest well results reducing (-6.58 Bcf); (ii) the potential combined effect of other fields and rounding (+0.70 Bcf), which includes the revision of reserves associated with the extension of the economic life of proved developed reserves in conventional Bajada del Palo Oeste, Bajada del Oeste, Bajada del Oeste (Farmout Agreement I), and Bajada del Oeste (Farmout Agreement II).
+(b) in connection with the undeveloped reserve: (i) they are related to an update in Aguada Federal due to the latest well results (-6.58 Bcf); (ii) the potential combined effect of other fields and rounding (+0.70 Bcf), which includes the revision of reserves associated with the extension of the economic life of proved developed reserves in conventional Bajada del Palo Oeste, Bajada del Oeste, Bajada del Oeste (Farmout Agreement I), and Bajada del Oeste (Farmout Agreement II).